American Institutes for Research

-The American Institutes for Research (AIR) is a nonprofit, nonpartisan behavioral and social science research, evaluation and technical assistance organization based in Arlington, Virginia.
+The American Institutes for Research (AIR) is a nonprofit, nonpartisan behavioral and social science research, evaluation, and technical assistance organization based in Arlington, Virginia.
 One of the world's largest social science research organizations, AIR has more than 1,800 staff in locations across the United States and abroad.

 In 2010 and 2011, The Washington Post selected AIR as one of the top ten nonprofit firms in the Washington metropolitan area.

 History

 AIR's founder, John C. Flanagan, a pioneer in aviation psychology, is known for developing the critical incident technique, an innovative method for screening and selecting personnel.
 While working for the U.S. Army Air Forces during World War II, Flanagan developed CIT as an aptitude test to identify potential combat pilots.
 Later, the technique was adapted for other industries, and CIT is still a model for numerous organizations and researchers.

 Flanagan established American Institutes for Research in 1946.
 He focused on workforce education research and launched Project Talent, a longitudinal study following 400,000 high school students across the U.S., which has continued for the past 50 years and provided data for hundreds of researchers and publications.

-Charles Murray, the controversial political scientist, worked at AIR, and left after determining his work was not making a difference.
+Charles Murray, the controversial political scientist, worked at AIR, but left after determining his work was not making a difference.

 At the end of 2019, AIR sold its student assessment division to Cambium Learning Group, Inc.

 In 2020, AIR acquired IMPAQ, LLC (including subsidiary Maher & Maher), and Kimetrica.